ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 For complete USAGE and HELP type: bpbd-client --help
 ```
-The translation client makes a web socket connection to the translation server, reads text from the input file and splits it into a number of translation job requests which are sent to the translation server.
-Note that, the input file is expected to have one source language sentence per line.
-The client has a basic algorithm for tokenising strings and putting them into the lower case, i.e. preparing the text for translation.
+One of the main required parameters of the translation client is the input file.
+The latter should contain text in the source language to be translated into the target one.
+The input file is expected to have one source language sentence per line.
+The client application does have a basic algorithm for tokenising sentences and putting them into the lower case, i.e. preparing each individual sentence for translation but this algorithm is pretty rudimental.
+Therefore, it is suggested that the input file should not only contain one sentence per line but each sentence must be provided in a tokenized (space-separated), lower-case format.

+Once started, the translation client makes a web socket connection to the translation server, reads text from the input file, splits it into a number of translation job requests (which are sent to the translation server) and waits for the reply.
 Each translation job sent to the server consists of a number of sentences called translation tasks.
 The maximum and minimum number of translation tasks per a translation job is configurable via additional client parameters.
 For more info run: `bpbd-client --help`.

-Once the translations are performed the resulting text is written to the output file.
+Once the translations are performed, and the translation job responses are received, the resulting text is written to the output file.
 Each translated sentence is put on a separate line in the same order it was seen in the input file.
-Each line is prefixed with a translation status having a form: `<status>`.
+Each output line/sentence also gets prefixed with a translation status having a form: `<status>`.
 If a translation task was cancelled, or an error has occurred then it is indicated by the status and the information about that is also placed in the output file on the corresponding sentence line.

-As always, running **bpbd-client** with higher logging levels will give more insight into the translation process and functioning of the client.
-It is also important to note that, the source-language text in the input file is required to be in the utf8 encoding.
+Remember that, running **bpbd-client** with higher logging levels will give more insight into the translation process and functioning of the client.
+It is also important to note that, the source-language text in the input file is must be provided in the **UTF8** encoding.

 ###Language model query tool: _lm-query_
 The language model query tool is used for querying stand alone language models to obtain the joint m-gram probabilities.
 When started from a command line without any parameters, **lm-query** reports on the available command-line options: